June 18, 2021

 Yes!
 You finally received the keys to your new home.
 What’s even better is that it’s in Texas, where the most fun people on the planet live.

-1. Do a Deep Clean
+1. Do a Deep Clean and Keep Things Tidy

 Pests aside, the first thing you should do before moving into a new home is to thoroughly clean it.
 After all, the previous owner might have just spiffed up a few spots, sprayed some air freshener around, and decided that was good enough for government work.
+It’s also way easier to deep clean before you fill the rooms up with stuff, so take advantage!

 This is going to be your new home and you want it to be pristine.
-Plus, any crumbs or debris left lying around is like rolling out a welcome mat for pests.
-It’s also way easier to deep clean before you fill the rooms up with stuff, so take advantage!
+Plus, any crumbs or debris left lying around is like sending pests an open invitation.
+Keeping a clean home is probably the best preventative measure you can take against pests.
+Insects and rodents alike are attracted to a steady supply of easy-to-access food.

 2. Clean the Yard